 How Medications Can Affect Your Driving Ability

-The IMS Institute for Healthcare Informatics found that people aged 65-79 receive more than 27 prescriptions per year.
-Taking five or more daily medications can greatly affect one’s ability to drive safely.
-Learn more about how medications can affect your driving ability.
+Taking five or more daily medications can greatly affect one’s driving ability and the IMS Institute for Healthcare Informatics found that people aged 65-79 receive more than 27 prescriptions per year.
+Read more about how medications can affect your driving ability so you can stay safe on the road.

 Risks from daily medications while driving include: